efnats/chiagarden/plotting/README.md

 ## Requirements

 - duf-utility https://github.com/muesli/duf
-- your plot files are either distributed on disks labelled with the same prefix or they are all mounted in one mountpoint exclusively.
+- your plot files are either distributed on disks labelled with the same prefix or the plot disks are all mounted in one mountpoint exclusively.

 ## Usage